Doll Revolution

 Doll Revolution is the fourth studio album by American pop rock band The Bangles.
 It was released in March 2003 in Europe and Japan, and in September of that year in the United States.
 It is the first album by the group since their 1998 reunion.
+It is also the final Bangles album to feature bassist and vocalist Michael Steele, who left the band following the promotional tour and was subsequently replaced by Annette Zilinskas, the group's original bassist whom Steele had replaced.